Why register for the Odyssey Tennis camps?

 The majority of organizations offering tennis camps for young Americans focus solely on training and conditioning inside the camp.
 In most cases, players end up playing each other during camp, and not having the opportunity to do what would really take them to the next : play official matches against players from other cultures, and on different terrains.

-Most players will play an average of one game per day, which in three weeks is around 20 games.
+Most players will play an average of one match per day, which is around 20 matches in 3 weeks.
 Some USTA-level kids don’t even play that many games in a season, while most struggle to play that many per semester!
-We can just imagine the benefits it would bring to these young players
+We can just imagine the benefits it would bring to these young players.